eduvpn/documentation/MULTI_NODE.md

                     listen: 192.0.2.66

-Notice the changing `listen` and `managementIp`, `range` and `range6` values between the pools.
+Notice the changing `listen` and `managementIp`, `range` and `range6` values between the profiles.
 The `listen` address indicates the address used by the nodes, the `managementIp` is the address on the private virtual network between the instances.
 The `useProxy` option makes the OpenVPN instance listen on `TCP/443` directly as there won't be a SNI Proxy instance for